 4. Stop throwing away healthy veggie or fruit parts

 Do you throw away the stems, the seeds, the skin, and the leaves?
 You’d be surprised at just how many different parts of foods can be saved and repurposed in later dishes.
 As an example, if you use broccoli or cauliflower heads and throw away the stems, you are making a mistake.
 They are delicious and packed with nutrients – you can eat those, and save on food costs as a result!
 Check out our full list of common food parts you might be throwing away accidentally.

 You can make the same meal you get at a restaurant for ½ to ¼ of the price you pay there.
 Most people know this – they just don’t like to cook, don’t know how, or don’t have the time.

-The good news is that in 2016, anyone, regardless of cooking ability or patience, can cook their own meals and save huge on monthly meal expenses.
+The good news is that, anyone, regardless of cooking ability or patience, can cook their own meals and save huge on monthly meal expenses.
 (Look at how much you spent last month on takeout and restaurants – what if half of that money was back in your pocket?)

 - Look up quick meals to cook in 20-30 minutes or less (the same amount of time you would spend getting takeout)

 - Look up meals that can be cooked with whatever you have in the house